-The challenge of delivering projects, tendering for work and attracting clients all make demands on a practice’s time and resources.
+The challenge of delivering projects, tendering for work, and attracting clients all make demands on a practice’s time and resources.
 For small practices in particular, keeping an eye on the bottom line can be a struggle.

-The fundamentals of profitability are not complex.
+He believes that the fundamentals of profitability are not complex.
 First and foremost, Korsgaard states, are project finances and resource allocation.
 It is impossible for a practice to be on a sure footing without accurate information about the financial past and predicted future of projects.